AnhPhix3405/device-os-lab/CONTRIBUTING.md

 1. Install the pre-commit hooks by running the setup script: `scripts/setup_hooks.sh`.
 2. Ensure all code adheres to the formatting rules defined in `.clang-format`.
 3. Verify that the hooks are functioning correctly by attempting a commit.

+## Code Formatting with clang-format

+To ensure consistent code style, use `clang-format`:

+1. Run `make clang-format` to format all source files.
+2. Verify formatting before committing changes.